andrewbrg/rulepilot/README.md

 Simple rules can be written to evaluate to a `boolean` value _(indicating whether the criteria tested passes the rule)_.

 Otherwise, granular rules can be created, where each condition of the rule can evaluate to a `boolean`, `number`, `string`, `object` or `array`.
-This is particularly useful when you want to evaluate a rule and return a value based on the result of each condition's evaluation.
+This is particularly useful when you want to evaluate a rule and return a result based on each condition's evaluation.

 ## Features